 Cowboy Baked Beans with Ground Beef and Bacon is a hearty baked bean that is welcome at any cookout.
 Cowboy Beans pair perfectly with grilled meat on a summer night.
-Come on in, and I’ll share the recipe for this delicious BBQ Baked Beans!

 The one side at a family potluck dinner that will make it onto my plate is baked beans.
 There is just nothing like getting together for a big family potluck or holiday dinner and slopping a pile of baked beans next to the already huge pile of food.

 I had my family over for my mom’s 70th birthday celebration, and this was on the menu.
 Everyone went back for seconds and asked for the recipe.

 It’s so easy to make, too.
 This will definitely be one that makes several appearances at the family gatherings

 What I love about this Cowboy Baked Beans Recipe:

 - It’s a recipe that was passed down to me – tried and true

 - a great side dish to any summer cookouts